cran-task-views/SportsAnalytics/SportsAnalytics.md

 -   `r pkg("NBAloveR")` is an R interface to access basketball data from [Basketball Reference](https://www.basketball-reference.com) API.
 This package also contains functions to help users with analyzing basketball data.
 -   `r pkg("wehoop")` provides functions for accessing women's college basketball and WNBA data from the [ESPN](https://www.espn.com) API.
 -   `r pkg("hoopR")` consists of functions for accessing men's college basketball and NBA data from various sources, including [ESPN](https://www.espn.com), [NBA Stats API](https://www.nba.com/stats), and [Ken Pomeroy's college basketball ratings](https://www.kenpom.com).
+-   `r pkg("euroleaguer")` provides functions for retrieving data from EuroLeague and EuroCup API.
+-   `r pkg("nblR")` allows users to obtain play-by-play, shooting locations, and box score statistics for the [National Basketball League](https://nbl.com.au/) in Australia.

 #### Chess ♟

 -   `r pkg("chess")` is an opinionated wrapper for R around [python-chess](https://github.com/niklasf/python-chess).
 It reads and writes [PGN files](https://en.wikipedia.org/wiki/Portable_Game_Notation) and SVGs of game boards.
 -   Like `r pkg("chess")`, `r pkg("bigchess")` reads and writes PGN files. `r pkg("bigchess")` provides an API to the UCI chess engines. `r pkg("bigchess")` is also able to read multiple game files at once without copying to RAM.
+-   `r pkg("ChessGmooG")` contains FIDE Ratings for chess players for 2015 and 2020.

 #### Cricket 🏏